lexibank/tlopo/out/vol1/chapter9.md

-The seeming PMP ancestor of this form is PMP &ast;leku? 'bend, fold, folding part of the body' (ACD), but this source is called into question by the root-final POc &ast;-t reflected in the Lou, Sursurunga and Wayan items above.
+The seeming PMP ancestor of this form is PMP _&ast;lekuʔ_ 'bend, fold, folding part of the body' (ACD), but this source is called into question by the root-final POc _&ast;-t_ reflected in the Lou, Sursurunga and Wayan items above.

 <a id="s-10"></a>
 ## 10. Fastening and lashing together

 Terms for materials used for cordage or string are reconstructed in [Chapter 4, §3.2](chapter4.md#s-3-2).
-As well as the verbs listed below, reflexes of POc &ast;patu(R), &ast;patuR-i- 'tie, plait, weave (mats, baskets +)' ([Ch.4, §3.1.1](chapter4.md#s-3-1)) and POc verb &ast;saqi(t) 'sew' ([Ch.4, §3.2.1](chapter4.md#s-3-2)) are also used for tying.
+As well as the verbs listed below, reflexes of POc _&ast;patu(R)_, _&ast;patuR-i-_ 'tie, plait, weave (mats, baskets +)' ([Ch.4, §3.1.1](chapter4.md#s-3-1)) and POc verb _&ast;saqi(t)_ 'sew' ([Ch.4, §3.2.1](chapter4.md#s-3-2)) are also used for tying.
 This was evidently one of the POc meanings of the former, but probably not of the latter.
 Other verbs for various kinds of tying are listed below.
-POc &ast;buku 'tie (a knot); fasten' was probably a generic term for tying, whilst POc &ast;pʷita 'tie by encircling', POc &ast;paqu(s), &ast;paqus-i- 'bind, lash; construct (canoe +) by tying together', and POc &ast;pisi 'bind up, tie up, wind round, wrap' had more specialised meanings.
-There is insufficient information about POc &ast;kiti 'tie, bind' to attribute a more specific meaning to it.
+POc _&ast;buku_ 'tie (a knot); fasten' was probably a generic term for tying, whilst POc _&ast;pʷita_ 'tie by encircling', POc _&ast;paqu(s)_, _&ast;paqus-i-_ 'bind, lash; construct (canoe +) by tying together', and POc _&ast;pisi_ 'bind up, tie up, wind round, wrap' had more specialised meanings.
+There is insufficient information about POc _&ast;kiti_ 'tie, bind' to attribute a more specific meaning to it.

-The first POc verb reconstructed below is identical to POc &ast;buku 'node …' ([Ch.4, §3.2](chapter4.md#s-3-2)), a noun which referred among other things to knots.
-It is possible that the verbs listed below under &ast;buku are independent developments from the POc noun.
+The first POc verb reconstructed below is identical to POc _&ast;buku_ 'node …' ([Ch.4, §3.2](chapter4.md#s-3-2)), a noun which referred among other things to knots.
+It is possible that the verbs listed below under _&ast;buku_ are independent developments from the POc noun.
 However, since many POc roots seem to have functioned as both noun and verb, we reconstruct the verb here.

-The second verb, &ast;bukuti, is odd, in that it implies a PMP root &ast;&ast;bukut, but the reconstructable PMP form is &ast;buku ([Ch.4, §3.2](chapter4.md#s-3-2)) without final &ast;-t.
-We assume that &ast;-t- was inserted by analogy with other transitive verbs.
+The second verb, _&ast;bukuti_, is odd, in that it implies a PMP root _&ast;&ast;bukut_, but the reconstructable PMP form is _&ast;buku_ ([Ch.4, §3.2](chapter4.md#s-3-2)) without final _&ast;-t_.
+We assume that _&ast;-t-_ was inserted by analogy with other transitive verbs.

 <a id="p-291"></a>